evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 to symlink everything up.

-The smart agent uses an open source key value database called REDIS to add caching abilities.
+The smart-agent uses an open source key-value database called REDIS to add caching abilities.
 You have to install and start REDIS on your host machine.
 Where and how you get REDIS for your OS is described here:

 ```